tomassedovic/quicksilver-roguelike/README.md

 One last thing.

 Running the game with `cargo run` builds the desktop version.
+But we promised that Quicksilver can do a web version too.

 Run `cargo web start --auto-reload` and go to